Wolfgang Bauer (physicist): Honors

-Professor Bauer was awarded the National Science Foundation Presidential Faculty Fellow Award in 1992 and the Alexander-von-Humboldt Foundation Distinguished Senior U.S. Scientist Award (Humboldt-Forschungspreis für Naturwissenschafler aus den USA, Humboldt Prize) in 1999.
+Bauer was awarded the National Science Foundation Presidential Faculty Fellow Award in 1992 and the Alexander-von-Humboldt Foundation Distinguished Senior U.S. Scientist Award (Humboldt-Forschungspreis für Naturwissenschafler aus den USA, Humboldt Prize) in 1999.
 He was elected Fellow of the American Physical Society in 2003.
 Also in 2003, Professor Bauer received the ComputerWorld 21st Century Achievement Award for Education and Academia for his work on LON-CAPA, "Judged best IT application in the world in Education and Academia".
-In 2007 he was named University Distinguished Professor at Michigan State University.
+In 2007 he was named university distinguished professor at Michigan State University.
 In 2012 he was named Outstanding Referee by the American Physical Society.